lippertto/janus-trainer/README.md

 ## Bugs

-- Account with name "Luca ​Leppert" could not be created.
-Need a proper error message.
 - Current IBAN is used in payments, not the one that was used for the actual payment.
 This should be fixed, e.g., by using historized ibans.